VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   Be sure you mean it!

-Help for ndi.session.mock/daqsystem_clear is inherited from superclass NDI.SESSION
+Help for ndi.session.mock/daqsystem_clear is inherited from superclass ndi.session
 ```

 ---